 - Periodontitis – is a progression of gingivitis.
 At this stage, the infection of the gum tissue has been allowed sufficient time to grow and cause further damage in the mouth.
 The symptoms, therefore, are very evident, and often severe.
 They range from frequent gum bleeding, to loss of teeth, which has more permanent effects.

 What Are The Giveaway Symptoms of Gum Disease?

 The symptoms of periodontal disease differ depending on which stage of the infection you detect it.
-An Oakland dentist will take time to thoroughly examine your gums to find out whether or not you have the infection.
+An Oakland dentist near you will take time to thoroughly examine your gums to find out whether or not you have the infection.
 The easiest way to self-diagnose gum disease is by considering the symptoms.
 The most common symptoms patients experience include the following:

 - Tenderness and pain of the gums – infection weakens the gum tissue.
 This causes them to be tender.
 You may also experience pain when chewing foods.

 - Bleeding gums – it is commonly experienced when patients try to brush their teeth.
 The tenderness of the gum tissue makes them predisposed to easy damage from any slight abrasion.
 Bleeding may also be experienced when chewing and biting into foods, more so hard foods.

 - Swollen gums – the body’s immune system often responds with inflammation to damage and infection.
 It explains why your gums may feel swollen.